 2. Blarney Castle

 For those who love fairytales or just enjoy some magic and folklore, visiting Ireland is never complete without seeing the Blarney Castle.
-The original castle was built before AD 1200 but was destroyed and rebuilt again in 1446 by King of Munster, Cormac MacCarthy.
-The medieval castle is home to the Lia Fail or a “magical stone” that grants the person who kisses the stone with a gift of gab.
-The stone is located at the castle main tower and a visitor who wishes to kiss the stone has to lie backwards to do so.
+The original castle was built before AD 1200 but was destroyed and rebuilt again in 1446 by the King of Munster, Cormac MacCarthy.
+The medieval castle is home to the Lia Fail or a “magical stone” that grants the person who kisses the stone with the gift of gab.
+The stone is located at the castle’s main tower and a visitor who wishes to kiss the stone has to lie backwards to do so.

 3. The Ring of Kerry

-The world renowned Ring of Kerry which encompasses Kenmare, Waterville, Caherciveen and Killorglin is more than 150 kilometers covering the Iveragh Peninsula and has some of the most stunning scenery in Ireland.
+The world-renowned Ring of Kerry which encompasses Kenmare, Waterville, Caherciveen, and Killorglin is more than 150 kilometers covering the Iveragh Peninsula and has some of the most stunning scenery in Ireland.
 Visitors usually take a full day to travel the Ring of Kerry taking in many of the interesting landmarks and historical sites on the trip.
 Tourists can take numerous variations of routes around the ring, taking in St Finian’s Bay and Valentia Island.
-You will find stunning beaches, the Ogham Stones and Iron Age Forts along with taking in the ancient heritage of Ireland.
+You will find stunning beaches, the Ogham Stones, and Iron Age Forts along with taking in the ancient heritage of Ireland.
 If you’re driving, the ring can be done in one day, but you may want to stop for the night at one of the many small towns geared towards tourists.

 Ireland is truly a wonderful destination for different kinds of tourists.
 Make the trip soon and you will definitely have a wonderful experience there